laurierloi/WireViz/docs/syntax.md

   -                # Each list entry is a connection set
     - <component>    # Each connection set is itself a list of items
-    - <component>    # Items must alternatingly belong to the connectors and cables sections
+    - <component>    # Items must alternatingly belong to the connectors and cables sections -...
-                     # Arrows may be used instead of cables
-    -...

   - # example (single connection)